db-wenxin/dabs_on_aws/README.md

 ## High-level Workflow

-1. Users can use DABs `databricks bundle` commands to deploy the code in a dev workspace, and use this workspace to debug the notebook code and the DABs YAML template code.
+1. Users can use DABs `databricks bundle` commands to deploy the code in a dev workspace, and use this workspace to develop the notebook code and the DABs YAML template code.
      - ( *Optional* ) Users can also directly associate the dev workspace with the remote repository using the [Databricks Git integration](https://docs.databricks.com/en/repos/index.html) to push code or create pull requests.
-2. After debugging, users can push the local DABs folder/code to the AWS CodeCommit remote repository using Git, and then merge the code into the target branch (e.g., "main") via a Pull Request in AWS CodeCommit.
+2. After development and debugging, users can push the local DABs folder/code to the AWS CodeCommit remote repository using Git, and then merge the code into the target branch (e.g., "main") via a Pull Request in AWS CodeCommit.
 3. Once the PR is merged into the target branch, it triggers the AWS CodePipeline.
 4. In the QA build stage of the AWS CodePipeline, the pipeline retrieves the QA workspace PAT token from AWS Secrets Manager for authentication and deploys the resources defined in the DABs template to the QA workspace.
 In this sample solution, the QA stage runner also runs nutter tests to perform a sample test on one of the notebook functions.
 5. If the QA stage completes successfully, it moves to the manual review stage.
 This stage requires manual approval from a reviewer with the appropriate permissions to promote the code to production.